Hypnotic induction: Faster methods of hypnotic induction

 In early hypnotic literature a hypnosis induction was a gradual, drawn-out process.
 Methods were designed to relax the hypnotic subject into a state of inner focus (during which their imagination would come to the forefront) and the hypnotist would be better able to influence them and help them effect changes at the subconscious level.

 These are still used, notably in hypnotherapy, where the gradual relaxation of a client may be preferred over faster inductions.
 Generally, a hypnotherapist will use the induction they find most appropriate and effective for each individual client.

-However, newer and faster methods have been suggested -- such as the Elman Induction, introduced by Dave Elman -- which involve having the subject imagine that their eyes are too relaxed to open, so that the harder that they try to open them, the harder it becomes to open them (otherwise known as a double-bind).
+However, newer and faster methods have been suggested -- such as the Elman Induction, introduced by Dave Elman -- which involve having the subject imagine that their eyes are just too relaxed to keep open, so that the harder they try to keep them open, the harder it becomes to keep them open (otherwise known as a double-bind).
 The therapist then raises the subject's arm and allows it to drop, to further impress the state of relaxation.
 Lastly, the therapist has the subject visualize clouds and numbers within those clouds, as they blow away (each number that blows away increases the effect of the trance) until the subject is too tired to think of any more numbers.
 This process takes several minutes, but has been known to be effective enough to prepare patients for certain types of surgery.

 However, there are even faster instant hypnosis inductions (such as 'snap' inductions) which employ the principles of shock and surprise.
 A shock to the nervous system of the subject causes their conscious mind to be temporarily disengaged.
 During this brief window of distraction the hypnotist quickly intervenes, allowing the subject to enter the state of intense, hyper imagination and inner focus.